ATLAS Photometry of Interstellar Object 3I/ATLAS

 \section{Abstract}

-We present calibrated ATLAS photometry of the interstellar comet 3I/ATLAS (C/2025 N1) from 28 March through 29 Aug 2025, obtained with the five-site, robotic ATLAS network in the $c$ (420–650~nm), $o$ (560–820~nm), and Teide $w$ (420-720~nm) bands.
+We present calibrated ATLAS photometry of the interstellar comet 3I/ATLAS (C/2025 N1) from 28 March through 29 Aug 2025, obtained with the five-site, robotic ATLAS network in the $c$ (420-650~nm), $o$ (560-820~nm), and Teide $w$ (420-720~nm) bands.
 Stacked difference images yield reliable light curves measured in four fixed apertures that capture the evolving coma.
 We observe 3I/ATLAS transitioning in color from red $(c-o)\approx0.7$ before MJD 60860 to near-solar $(c-o)\approx0.3$ after MJD 60870, coincident with the appearance of a prominent anti-solar tail.
-The absolute magnitude curve $H(t)$ shows a slope break near MJD 60890 at $r\sim3.3$~au from $-0.035$ to $-0.014$~mag/day, or in terms of coma cross section as a function of heliocentric distance, $r^{-3.9}$ to $r^{-1.2}$.
-We interpret the evolution as a shift from dust lifted from a reddened surface to production of small, optically bright icy grains and changing coma optical depth.
+The absolute magnitude curve $H(t)$ shows a slope break near MJD 60890 at $r\sim3.3$~au from $-0.035$ to $-0.012$~mag/day, or in terms of coma cross section as a function of heliocentric distance, $r^{-3.9}$ to $r^{-1.1}$.
 We release the aperture photometry with geometry and uncertainties to enable cross-instrument synthesis of 3I/ATLAS activity and color evolution.